 According to the FBI, property fraud is one of the fastest growing white-collar crimes.
-Property fraud can occur when someone records a fraudulent document in the Official Records.
-Deed fraud happens when a fraudulent deed is recorded on a property.
-In many cases, the owner may not even be aware that a deed changing the ownership of their property was recorded.
-Fraudulent mortgages and liens could also be recorded on a property.
+Deed fraud can occur when someone records a fraudulent document in the Official Records, apparently changing the ownership of their property.
+Fraudulent mortgages and liens could also be recorded with respect to a property.

-Often times, this type of fraud can go undetected if the property owner does not periodically check their property in the Official Records.
+Often times, this type of fraud can go undetected if the property owner does not periodically check the Official Records.
 Although checking does not prevent the actual fraudulent activity from taking place, it does provide an early warning of what may have otherwise gone undetected.

 The Orange County Comptroller’s Official Records Department only reviews requirements for recording and has no authority to refuse to record a properly prepared document, even if it may be fraudulent.

 Even if proved fraudulent, no document can be removed from the Official Records without a judge’s order from the courts.

 Consumers should take prompt, appropriate action if they determine a recording to be fraudulent.